Skip to content

 Tips for Businesses

-A common seal is a company signature that your company can use in certain circumstances to execute documents.
-Often, it takes the form of an official stamp or signature of your company.
+A common seal is a form of company signature that can be used to execute certain legal documents, but many businesses are unsure when it is required and how to use it correctly.
+Understanding the rules around common seals is important for any company that executes significant contracts or dealings with overseas parties.
 This article explains what a common seal is and how it is used to execute commercial legal documents.

 What is a Common Seal?